-The simplest approach to securing cryptographic keys or functionalities is to let each user utilize some tamper-resistant hardware device.
+Related prior work.
+The simplest approach to securing cryptographic keys is to let each user utilize some tamper-resistant hardware device.
 The industry has started to provide machines equipped with Trusted Platform Module (TPM) as specified by the Trusted Computing Group (www.trustedcomputinggroup.com).
 However, there are many legacy computers that need be better protected, meaning that alternate solutions are still useful.

 One alternate approach to protecting cryptographic keys is to encrypt a key with a password; this is indeed widely deployed in real-life systems.
 However, the resulting security assurance is quite weak because, once a computer is compromised, the adversary can obtain the cryptographic keys without even conducting an off-line dictionary attack.
-Another approach is to let a user store its cryptographic key in a remote server, and download the key from the server after a password-based authentication [26].
+Another approach is to let a user store its cryptographic key in a remote server, and download the key from the server after a password-based authentication [24].
 This approach still allows the adversary, who can compromise a user's computer, to obtain the private key in question.
 Moveover, the remote server has to be trusted.

 Our scheme follows the paradigm of "cryptography as a service" [13].
-(This paradigm is different from the server-aided protocols [25, 2], which were motivated to utilize a computationally powerful server to help a computationally poor device conduct expensive cryptographic computations.)
-In particular, we adopt as a starting point the proposal due to MacKenzie and Reiter [23], which follows [10, 17].
-The basic idea common to [23, 10, 17] as well as a similar result [9] is to split a private key into two shares such that one share (often called "soft-token") is stored at the user device, and the other is stored at a remote server.
-The shares may be protected with some tricky methods.
-Unlike the approaches mentioned above, the resulting scheme does not have any single point of failure.
+(This paradigm is different from the server-aided protocols [23,2], which were motivated to utilize a computationally powerful server to help a computationally poor device conduct expensive cryptographic computations.)
+In particular, we adopt as a starting point the proposal due to MacKenzie and Reiter [22], which follows [10,16].
+The basic idea common to [22,10,16] as well as a similar result [9] is to split a private key into two shares such that one share (often called "soft-token") is stored on the user's device, and the other is stored on a remote server.
+These schemes have no single point of failure.